 My two Tesla Powerwall 2‘s were installed last week and now I’m running on my own solar-generated power after dark!

 Avoiding Peak Demand Usage

 It used to be that daily peak energy demand occurred through the mid to late afternoons but with the widespread adoption and installation of solar photovoltaic panels, that afternoon demand has evaporated and the peak demand now comes in the evenings.
 As a result, power companies have been adjusting their rate schedules to reflect that, with the highest cost of energy running well after dark to 8 and 9 pm.

 With battery storage, you not only get backup power for the whole house in the case of outages, but you can also automatically store energy generated during low demand periods of the day (including from your own solar panels) and automatically use that stored energy during the later peak hours, even after the sun goes down.
-This ends up meaning that your existing solar PV system ends up being even more effective and cost-efficient.
+This means that your existing solar PV system ends up being even more effective and cost-efficient.

 Time-shifting energy usage with battery storage works so well that Tesla and other companies have been actively deploying massive, utility level battery storage systems around the world, in place of traditional, expensive peaker plants.
 (Peaker plants are power plants whose primary purpose is to cover periods of high demand.)